-- there are several wifi hotspots with internet access (tokens for sale in the office).
+- there are several wifi hotspots with internet access but tokens must be purchased at the office.

-- the nearest shop is 35km away on a gravel road.
+- the nearest shops and a pharmacy are 35km away in Touw’s River, on a gravel road.

-- bring a fold-up table for use at your telescope/binoculars.
+- bring a fold-up table and camping chair for use at your telescope.

-- please remember any medication you may require.
+- please remember any and all medication you may require.
 Nothing will be available on site.